Annie Zaidi (writer): Literary career

 Annie Zaidi's first collection of essays, Known Turf: Bantering with Bandits and Other True Tales, was short-listed for the Vodafone Crossword Book Award in 2010.
-Noted journalist and author P. Sainath said of the book: "The stories on dalits in the Punjab easily rank amongst the best done on the subject" and "Above all, it is the quality of the story-telling that grips you.
+Journalist P. Sainath said of the book: "The stories on dalits in the Punjab easily rank amongst the best done on the subject" and "Above all, it is the quality of the story-telling that grips you.
 A beautifully written book".

 A collection of short stories, The Bad Boy's Guide to the Good Indian Girl, was co-authored along with Smriti Ravindra and published by Zubaan Books in 2011.
 Crush, a series of 50 illustrated poems (in collaboration with illustrator Gynelle Alves) was published in 2007.

 Her essays, poems and short stories have appeared in several anthologies, including Dharavi: The City Within (Harper Collins India), Mumbai Noir (Akshic/Harper Collins India), Women Changing India (Zubaan); Journeys Through Rajasthan (Rupa), First Proof: 2 (Penguin India), 21 Under 40 (Zubaan), India Shining, India Changing (Tranquebar).
 More of her work has appeared in literary journals such as The Little Magazine, Desilit, Pratilipi, The Raleigh Review, Mint Lounge, Indian Literature (Sahitya Akademi) and Asian Cha.

 In June 2012, Elle magazine named Zaidi one of the emerging South Asian writers "whose writing we believe will enrich South Asian literature".
 In 2015, Zaidi published an anthology called Unbound: 2,000 Years of Indian Women's Writing.

-In 2019, she won the Nine Dots Prize, with a $100,000 cash award to develop her essay Bread, Cement Cactus into a book.
-Ashish Ghadiali of The Guardian writes the essay is a "haunting evocation of belonging and dislocation in contemporary India" that has delivered her "on to an international platform for the first time in her decade-long career."
+In 2019, she won the Nine Dots Prize, with a $100,000 cash award to develop her essay Bread, Cement, Cactus into a book.
+Ashish Ghadiali of The Guardian said the essay was a "haunting evocation of belonging and dislocation in contemporary India" that has delivered her "on to an international platform for the first time in her decade-long career."

-In 2019, she published her fiction novel, Prelude to a Riot, which was short-listed for the JCB Prize for Literature.
+In 2019, she published her novel, Prelude to a Riot, which was short-listed for the JCB Prize for Literature.

+Bread, Cement, Cactus was published as a book by Cambridge University Press in May 2020.
+A novel, City of Incident was published shortly after, in January 2022.

+In early 2025, her novel The Comeback was published, and was long-listed for the Mumbai LitFest book award as well as the Chandigarh Literature Festival's Literati Awards.
+The novel was also shortlisted for the 2026 AutHER Awards.